moondance-labs/tanssi-docs/learn/tanssi/technical.md

 After building on top of one of the provided [Appchain Templates](/learn/tanssi/templates) and finishing the development process, developers are ready to deploy their ContainerChain in Tanssi.

-This is a fairly straightforward step, where the teams only need to generate and upload the [chain specification](https://docs.substrate.io/build/chain-spec/){target=blank} to the Tanssi orchestrator.
+This is a fairly straightforward step, where the teams only need to generate and upload the [chain specification](https://docs.substrate.io/build/chain-spec/){target=blank} to the Tanssi network.

-The Tanssi orchestrator will then assign a set of collators to the newly added ContainerChain that will start producing blocks in the next session, setting the network alive and making it able to receive and execute transactions.
+The Tanssi network will then assign a set of collators to the newly added ContainerChain that will start producing blocks in the next session, setting the network alive and making it able to receive and execute transactions.